teleporthq/teleport-documentation/uidl/structure.md

 - `elementType` - the type of the abstract element (ex: 'container', 'text', 'image', etc.)
 - `name` - each element can have a custom name.
 As a fallback the elementType is used.
 - `dependency` - adds information about the element if it is a custom component or something used from an external package
 - `style` - defines the visual aspect of the element, with css-like properties.
-Each key is the name of the attribute, each value is of type `static`, `dynamic` or `nested-style`.
-The UIDLNestedStyleNode is specific here because of the way in which styles are parsed by the generators.
+Each key is the name of the attribute, each value is of type `static`, `dynamic`.
 - `attrs` - defines any properties/attributes added on this element.
 For custom elements, the attributes will be translated into dynamic values inside.
 Each key is the
 - `events` - defines a list of instructions that can be added on event handlers.
 This is an experimental feature and has limited capabilities for now.
 - `children` - is the array of `UIDLNode` objects that this element surrounds.
 Using this field, we ensure the tree-like structure of the entire component.
+- `referencedStyles` - is used to refer to styles from project-style sheet or defining media styles for a node.

 This is how you define an image `element`: